LedjanAhmati/harmonic/COMPLETE_LAUNCH_CHECKLIST.md

 **YOU'RE READY!** 🎼

 All systems are "GO" for launch.
 Vercel building now.
-Once it's ready, you have everything needed to go live on Product Hunt and start your journey to becoming the go-to deterministic reasoning engine for developers.
+Once it's ready, you have everything needed to go live on Product Hunt and start your journey to becoming the go-to deterministic reasoning engine for developers

 Let's do this! 🚀